chetan25/learning-and-findings/Actions.md

 core.setOutput("greet-date", greetDate);
 ```

-- What if the above code was throwing Error on some line, with current logic our action would stop but on github it would appear that the action passed successfuly.
+- What if the above code was throwing Error on some line, with current logic our action would stop but on github it would appear that the action passed successfully.
 - `throw new Error("Some error message");` would only stop the execution, but not make the action fail, action would still appear as passing.
 - To make the action `fail` we need to explicitly call `core.setFailed('Message')`.